Give us a call now for an immediate match with a local pro.

 When hiring an HVAC company, choose one with technicians that have the right training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 Illinois doesn't have state-level contractor licensing requirements.
 However, there may be local regulations, so make sure to check with your municipal government to verify that your contractor meets all of the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 You should also look at a company's reviews and complaints on sites such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with great feedback and good customer testimonials.
+Pick a company with glowing feedback and stories of satisfied customers.

-It’s important to know what the work process is going to look like.
-For HVAC repairs, the company should explain the particular parts that need replacement and why.
-Confirm that your technician will clean and test the full system afterward to guarantee everything is working correctly.
-When replacing your HVAC, ask the contractor to provide details on the new features, brand, model, energy efficiency, and estimated installation time.
-Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Always make sure you understand what a company’s process is like.
+When HVAC repairs are needed, ask your provider to list which parts need replacement and explain why.
+Confirm that your technician will clean and test the system at the end of the job to guarantee proper operation.
+When replacing your HVAC, ask the provider to explain the new brand, estimated installation time, features, energy efficiency, and model.
+Before signing paperwork, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-You should have your HVAC system inspected approximately twice a year.
-At the time of the inspection, your technician will inform you what services are needed.
-You should also have your system inspected if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, you should have it inspected every few years.
+Generally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, like unusual smells, strange noises, or leaks.
+If you have ductwork in your home, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
+You may also consider getting a smart thermostat.

 It takes around one to three days to have your HVAC system installed or replaced.
-If you need just an air conditioning unit or a furnace, this might take anywhere from a few hours up to two days.
-This timeline can be affected by the size of your house, how easily accessible your system is, and any new issues your technician uncovers.
+If you only need a furnace or a single air conditioning unit, this may take between half a day and two days.
+This timeline will be influenced by the size of your home, the accessibility of your system, and any new issues your technician runs into.

 There are several ways you can make your HVAC system more energy-efficient: